F-i-f/soft-brightness/README.md

   _All_.

-If _Use backlight control_ is disabled, the Brightness slider will only control the Soft Brightness overlays.
+If _Use backlight control_ is disabled, the Brightness slider will only control the Soft Brightness Plus overlays.
 The keyboard brightness hotkeys will keep their default bindings.

 #### _Monitor(s)_